DoHieu2607/Liver_and_tumors_segmentation/README.md

 ## Getting Started

-To serve the results of this study, we used ggColab to run a model of liver and liver tumor segmentation.
-All data processing and model building information is described in the summary file [liver_segmentation](https://github.com/hieukut456/Liver_and_tumors_segmentation/blob/master/liver_segmentation.docx) (Vietnames language)
+To serve the results of this study, we used ggColab to run models of liver and liver tumor segmentation.
+All data processing and model building information is described in the summary file [liver_segmentation](https://github.com/hieukut456/Liver_and_tumors_segmentation/blob/master/liver_segmentation.docx) (Vietnamese language)

 All our code will be show here:
  + [liver_segmentationn.ipynb](https://github.com/hieukut456/Liver_and_tumors_segmentation/blob/master/Liver_segmentation.ipynb).